BLACK SADDLE

 WHAT'S INCLUDED

-All meals, accommodation, horses, guides, transfers, sightseeing, park fees, bottled water.
+All meals, accommodation (except sleeping bag and liner), horses, guides, transfers, sightseeing, park fees, bottled water.

 WHAT’S EXCLUDED

-The price does not include international or domestic flights, alcohol, mandatory travel insurance, or staff tips (which are optional but appreciated).
+The price does not include international or domestic flights, alcohol, mandatory travel insurance, or staff tips (£100 or equivalent).

 RIDING

 You must be an experienced, confident rider to join this ride.
-Because of the mountainous terrain most of the ride is at walk with some opportunities to gallop.
+Because of the mountainous terrain most of the ride is at walk with few opportunities to gallop.
+We prefer life-long riders for our rides but you should have at least 10+ years regular riding experience and have a high level of general fitness.

 The horses work hard at high altitude and so we only accept well balanced, experienced riders that will not push them unnecessarily and ride in a long loose rein on the mountain.